Diane-4P/always-healthy/TESTING.md

 - ### Lighthouse

 When looking at the performance, accessibility, best practices and the SEO of the website, I used **Lighthouse** in Google's development tools.
 The main downfall of the site is in it performance as the photos were not of the correct size in both height and width, in megabytes, and format.
 They also need to be more responsive over the different sizes of screens.
 This has caused lagging on the site when loading and linking to the other pages.
-    - This still needs to be corrected.
+- This has been looked at by modifying the images by adjusting the size, height and width, and format (see further down).

 There was also a small problem, on all the pages, with the ordering of the headings elements not being in a sequentially-descending order, but this has been rectified.
 On the shop there was another problem with the background and foreground colors not having a sufficient contrast ratio.
-When I looked at [Deque University's](https://dequeuniversity.com/rules/axe/4.10/color-contrast) site of color contrast for the colour I was using it came back with a blue colour, which was very bright and did not go with the colour design of my site, so I chose a colour from my pallet and I think that the contrast looks better than the blue they chose.
+When I looked at [Deque University's](https://dequeuniversity.com/rules/axe/4.10/color-contrast) site of color contrast for the colours I was using it did not give a good ratio for the colours.
+I changed the densities of the colours but it still did not like the contrast.
+In the end it did give a good contrast ratio for white text on the Dynamo background colour so that is what I chose.

 The results of the performance for the Home, Classes and Shop pages scored between 30-40 and the Contact page scored 71 for desktop but for the mobile it was 63.
 With accessability all of the pages scored 100 except for the Shop page with a score of 95 and with best practices and the SEO all pages getting a score of 100.

 ![Lighthouse score for Always Healthy website for the Contact page on desktop](/readme-images/testing/contact-performance-71-score.png)
 ![Lighthouse score for Always Healthy website for the Shop page on desktop](/readme-images/testing/shop-performance-33-score.png)

-After modifying the images on the site and further adjustments and styling to the pages, I re-analysed the performance, accessibility, best practices and the SEO of the website, which gave the following results:
+After modifying the images on the site and further adjustments and styling to the pages, I re-analysed the performance, accessibility, best practices and the SEO of the website in Lighthouse, which is part of Google's Developer tools, which gave the following results:

 - ### Home
 - Mobile results - ![Lighthouse score for Always Healthy website for the Home page on mobile](/readme-images/testing/home-performance-mobile-score.png)